digital-methods/recreationalmarijuana/page1.md

 ## Cannabis in the US
-	Possession or sale of cannabis in the United States is prohibited by federal law.
+	Possession or sale of cannabis is prohibited by federal law but for states....
 - In 1970, Controlled Substances Act established marijuana as a Schedule I Drug.
 Basically, meaning the US government defines marijuana as having no medical value whatsoever.
 Schedule 1 status also restricts almost all medical research, for instance right now almost all medical cannabis for research purposes, the little that is allowed comes from U of Miss.
 - There have been efforts recently in the US Congress, unsuccessfully so far, to change its designation.
 - Federal and state law obviously don’t line up here.
 It’s a state’s rights issue that really hasn’t gone before the Supreme Court although a few cases have made it to lower federal courts.
 Congress did pass a law recently (that must be annually renewed) that